V. E. Schwab

 Victoria Elizabeth Schwab (born July 7, 1987) is an American writer.
 She is known for the 2013 novel Vicious, the Shades of Magic series, and The Invisible Life of Addie LaRue, which was nominated for the 2020 Locus Award for Best Fantasy Novel.
 She publishes children's and young adult fiction books under the name Victoria Schwab.
 She is the creator of the supernatural teen drama series First Kill, based on her short story of the same name originally published in the 2020 anthology Vampires Never Get Old: Tales with Fresh Bite.

 Early life and education

 Schwab was born on July 7, 1987, in California and grew up in Nashville, Tennessee.
+Daughter of a British mother and American father, she has cited her bicultural upbringing as the source of her creative inspiration.
 Schwab went to Harpeth Hall School, an all-girls Southern preparatory school.
 She graduated from Washington University in St. Louis with a Bachelor of Fine Arts in 2009.
-She had originally planned to study astrophysics, but changed directions after taking art and literature courses.
+After graduating, Schwab pursued a Masters in depictions of monstrosity in medieval art from the University of Edinburgh.
 She completed her first novel (unpublished) in her sophomore year, and sold her debut novel, The Near Witch, to Disney before graduating.